Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Search for personal loans too.
 As we mentioned before, lenders that use the term “installment loan” can be predatory.
-You might have better luck finding a legitimate lender if you also look for personal loans.
+You might have better luck finding a legit lender if you also look for personal loans.

 - Don’t be tricked by long terms.
 Some installment loan providers offer high-interest loans with long terms.
-While this might reduce your monthly payments significantly, you could end up paying double the amount you borrowed – or even more – if you take the entire time to pay it off.
+While this might reduce your monthly payments significantly, you could end up paying double the amount your borrowed — or even more — if you take the entire time to pay it off.